 Your accommodation: Scenic Suites Queenstown (or similar)

 Scenic Suites Queenstown offers guests exquisite style, comfort and spectacular views over Lake Wakatipu and the Southern Alps.
-The hotel prides itself on its four star hospitality that will make your stay in Queenstown even more memorable.
+The hotel prides itself on its 4-star hospitality that will make your stay in Queenstown even more memorable.

-Continue north through the rugged Kawarau Gorge, past pretty Lake Dunstan and across the distinctive Central Otago countryside to the Lindis Pass.
+Continue north through the rugged Kawarau Gorge, past pretty Lake Dunstan, and across the distinctive Central Otago countryside to the Lindis Pass.
 Descend into the unique Mackenzie Basin where the Southern Alps dominate the horizon.
-Take a beautiful drive along Lake Pukaki to Mt Cook Village, home to New Zealand’s tallest peak, Aoraki/Mt Cook.
-We stay overnight in the rural town of Twizel
+Take a beautiful drive along Lake Pukaki to Mt.
+Cook Village, home to New Zealand’s tallest peak, Aoraki/Mt.
+Cook.
+We stay overnight in the rural town of Twizel.

 Experience 500 year old icebergs up close and join a guided excursion for a memorable encounter with New Zealand's largest glacier, the Tasman Glacier.
 Transfer into the Tasman Valley then take a guided 30-minute alpine walk learning about the flora along the way as well as the features and behaviour of the glacier before reaching the Tasman Glacier Terminal Lake.
 See towering ice cliffs and floating icebergs from the safety of a specially designed boat.
 Board a custom-built MAC Boat and cruise the lake with an experienced guide to explore icebergs and the terminal face of the glacier itself - see the ice melt and hear the moraine rocks splash into the murky waters.
 This will give a true perspective of how awesome the glacier is.

-Your accommodation: Distinction MacKenzie Country Hotel, Twizel (or similar)
+Your accommodation: Distinction Mackenzie Country Hotel, Twizel (or similar)

 Located in the heart of the Mackenzie region the hotel's natural stone architecture compliments the mountains and rivers of New Zealand's Southern Alps.
 With 108 well equipped rooms the hotel can offer every facility needed for a comfortable stay.